Karenvn/busco-alg-painter/README.md

 ## BUSCO compatibility checks

-BUSCO identifiers are dataset-specific.
-A profile/input mismatch is therefore an error rather than a warning:
+The check uses the lineage dataset named by `# The lineage dataset is:` in the BUSCO table header; it does not require a particular value in the `# BUSCO version is:` header.
+BUSCO identifiers are lineage-dataset-specific, so a profile/input mismatch is an error rather than a warning:

 ```text
 BUSCO table reports coleoptera_odb12, but profile 'merian'